khoadaniel/custom-llm-agent-demo/README.md

-# 🥖 Effortless Hands-free Checkout: A POS Upgrade with LLM Agent 🚀
+# 🥖 A practical use case of custom LLM Agents: Hands-free POS 🚀

 ## 🧀 The Inspiration